simonmichael/hledger/doc/DOCS.md

 When these commits land in the hledger_site repo on github, the release manuals on hledger.org will update automatically.

+### Add new release manuals to the website

+A few extra steps are needed the first time new release's manuals are added to the site, to update redirects and the version links shown at the top of manuals:

+1. In the site repo, update and push version numbers in Makefile, site.js, hledger.org.caddy
+2. On hledger.org, restart the web server
+3. On cloudflare, purge hledger.org/site.js from the cache

 ### Update hledger binaries with latest docs

 This ensures the hledger dev executables are embedding the latest manuals' generated files, affecting: